wrongu/repsim/README.md

 This repository provides the `repsim` package for comparing representational similarity in PyTorch.

-See [rsatoolbox](https://github.com/rsagroup/rsatoolbox) for a more mature and fully-featured toolbox.
+See [rsatoolbox](https://github.com/rsagroup/rsatoolbox) for a more mature and fully-featured toolbox, or [netrep](https://github.com/ahwillia/netrep) for a sklearn-like interface for shape metrics.
 In contrast, this repository
 - does everything in PyTorch, so the outputs are in principle differentiable.
-- provides kernel-based methods such as CKA.
+- provides kernel-based methods such as CKA and Stress.
 - emphasizes metric properties of computing "distance" between representations, inspired by [Williams et al. (2021)](http://arxiv.org/abs/2110.14739) and [Shahbazi et al. (2021)](https://doi.org/10.1016/j.neuroimage.2021.118271).
+- In particular, we implemented closed-form 'shortest paths' or geodesics between representations for each metric.

 ## Entry point